Germ Cell Group

 Fig.1

-Many of the testicular germ cell-specific genes are retroposons, most of which contain a CpG-rich region within their ORFs.
-We discovered that the methylation of the CpG dinucleotides in the ORF represses its promoter in somatic cells and that demethylation is necessary for gene expression in spermatogenic cells.
-We are analyzing the molecular basis of the epigenetic modifications, including DNA methylation and histone methylation, which occur in a distinct genomic region in germ cells.
+Many testicular germ cell-specific genes are retroposons, most of which contain a CpG-rich region within their ORFs.
+We discovered that in somatic cells methylation of CpG dinucleotides within the ORF represses its promoter and that demethylation is necessary for gene expression in spermatogenic cells.
+We are currently examining the molecular basis of epigenetic modifications, including DNA methylation and histone methylation, that occur within a distinct genomic region in germ cells.

-In the mammalian sperm nucleus, the haploid genome is packaged into a highly compact structure that contains protamines and some remaining histones.
-We are analyzing the physiological importance of the somatic-like, histone-containing regions of sperm chromatin.
+The haploid genome in the mammalian sperm nucleus is packaged into a highly compact structure containing protamines and some remaining histones.
+We are currently analyzing the physiological importance of the somatic-like, histone-containing regions of sperm chromatin.

 Major publications